 The first national prevention plan calls for a charter of ethics for school health promotion interventions from September 2018 onwards.

-The number of overdose deaths in 2015 amounted to 236 among 15-49-year-olds (373 in total) according to the general death register (for which the data availability period is 2 years).
-According to the specific overdose death register (DRAMES scheme), 406 overdose deaths were registered in 2016 with opiates implicated in 83% of cases.
-Opioid substitution medications were implicated in 46% of cases, heroin in 26% of cases and cocaine in 18% of cases.
-The mortality cohort study included 1,134 individuals, and for 955 (or 84%) of these subjects, the vital status was checked in December 2015.
+The number of overdose deaths in 2016 amounted to 309 among 15-49-year-olds (463 in total) according to the latest available data of the general death register.
+In 2017, 537 deaths were registered in the specific registers (432 in DRAMES added to the 105 deaths of DTA).
+According to the specific overdose death register (DRAMES scheme), 432 overdose deaths were registered in 2017 with opiates implicated in 78% of cases.
+Opioid substitution medications were implicated in 45% of cases and heroin in 25% of cases.
+Cocaine was involved in 26% of deaths.
+Otherwise, the mortality cohort study included 1,134 individuals, and for 955 (or 84%) of these subjects, the vital status was checked in December 2015.
 For men, the standardised mortality ratio was 5.6.
 For women, it was much higher (18.5).

-The number of overdose deaths in the general death register remained stable among 15-49-year-olds in 2015 compared to 2013 and 2014.
+The number of overdose deaths in the general death register has sharply risen (+31%) among 15-49-year-olds in 2016 compared to 2015.
 Between 2010 and 2016, opioid substitution medications were the main substances implicated in overdose deaths, ahead of heroin.
-Cocaine involvement is on the rise in deaths related to drug use since2014.
+Cocaine involvement is on the rise in deaths related to drug use since 2014.

-In 2016, people infected through intravenous drug use represented 1% of new cases of HIV infection.
-The number of HIV seropositive diagnoses associated with drug use remained stable since 2008, following a steady decline between 2003 (date on which monitoring of this indicator began) and 2008.
-The number of new AIDS cases related to drug use is steadily declining since 2003.
+In 2017, people infected through intravenous drug use represented 2% of new cases of HIV infection.
+The number of HIV seropositive diagnoses associated with drug use has been declining since 2010.
+The number of new AIDS cases related to drug use is also steadily declining since 2010.

-Furthermore, between 2012 and 2016, the reported prevalence of HIV and HCV remained stable, both in the CAARUD and CSAPA context.
+Furthermore, between 2012 and 2017, the reported prevalence of HIV and HCV remained stable, both in the harm reduction facilities (CAARUD) and specialised drug treatment centres (CSAPA) context.
 This stability highlights the end of the declining prevalence of HCV among injecting drug users (IDU) observed since the beginning of the 2000s.
 The most recent data on biological prevalence are from 2011.
 The biological prevalence of HIV among drug users having injected at least once in their life was 13.3%, while the biological prevalence of HCV in this population reached 63.8%.
 The seroprevalence of AgHB (which indicates chronic hepatitis B virus infection) was 1.4% among drug users surveyed in the Coquelicot survey from 2011 to 2013.

 Harm reduction (HR) measures are intended for vulnerable populations whose substance use patterns expose them to major risks.
 These are notably based on the distribution of sterile single-use equipment (syringes, crack pipes, snorting equipment, injection and inhalation kits, etc.) and the diffusion of opioid substitution treatment.
 Preventing infectious diseases also relies on encouragement to undergo screening for HIV, HBV and HCV, as well as HBV vaccination and HCV treatment.
 Another major objective of HR measures is to promote drug user access to treatment and social benefits (accommodation, training, employment, etc.), particularly for the most destitute and socially isolated individuals.

-Approximately 11.9 million syringes were distributed or sold to drug users in France in 2015.
-Pharmacy syringe sales in the form of injection kits, which represent a third of syringes distributed to drug users in 2015, fell by a quarter in 5 years, offset by the increase in distribution in CAARUDs, CSAPAs, automatic distribution machines and postal Needle and Syringe exchange Programme.
+Approximately 12 million syringes were distributed or sold to drug users in France in 2016.
+It was estimated that 9.8 million syringes were distributed in 2011 (last year available before the discontinuation in collated data).
+This development represents an 18% increase (i.e. an increase of 2.2 million syringes between 2011 and 2016).
+Pharmacy syringe sales in the form of injection kits, which represent a third of syringes distributed to drug users in 2016, fell by a third in 5 years (a 33% reduction between 2011 and 2016, i.e. 1 million fewer syringes), offset by the increase in distribution in specialised drug treatment centres (CAARUDs) (+37% in 5 year), harm reduction facilities (CSAPAs) (+20% in 5 years), automatic distribution machines (+47 in 5 years) and postal Needle and Syringe exchange Programme (+95% in 5 years).

 Updated guidelines on the management of HCV-infected individuals, and on the HIV screening strategy urge the continuation and consolidation of action already taken along these lines, particularly among injecting drug users.
-60,000 patients suffering from chronic hepatitis C were treated and cured by direct-acting antivirals (DAA) between 2014 and March 2018.
+59,000 patients suffering from chronic hepatitis C were treated and cured by direct-acting antivirals (DAA) between 2014 and 2017, including at least 11,000 former or current drug users.
 During 2017, reimbursement of DAA (100% reimbursed by the National Health Insurance Fund) was extended to all adults with chronic hepatitis C irrespective of fibrosis stage.
+The most prescribed DAAs have been available in pharmacists since March 2018 and certain DAAs have been available on prescription from all physicians since May 2019, making it easier to treat hepatitis C.

 As regards the implementation of a naloxone distribution programme (antidote to opioid overdose) in France, a proprietary medicinal product containing naloxone for nasal use (Nalscue®) obtained a marketing authorisation for use in July 2017.
-It has been available since January 2018.
-Priority users are newly released inmates together with users after opioid withdrawal.
-From August 2016 to December 2017, during the temporary cohort authorisation (which ended in January 2018), just over 1,000 naloxone kits were distributed to drug users.
+It has been on the market since January 2018 and is only available in CAARUDs, CSAPAs and specialised services.
+Intramuscular naloxone kits (Prenoxad®) have been available in pharmacists and specialised facilities since June 2019.

-Cannabis resin smoked in France comes from Morocco and usually transits through Spain while herbal cannabis comes mainly from Spain, Belgium and Netherland.
-New trafficking routes emerges, through Lybia for cannabis resin and from Albania for herbal cannabis.
+Cannabis resin used in France comes from Morocco and usually transits through Spain while herbal cannabis is imported mainly from Spain, the Netherlands and Belgium.

-The cocaine used in France mainly comes from Colombia.
-It mainly passes through the south via Spain and the north via the Netherlands (Rotterdam) and Belgium (Antwerp).
+The cocaine used in France is produced mainly in Colombia.
+It mainly passes via sea routes through the south via Spain (Algesiras) and the north via the Netherlands (Rotterdam), Belgium (Antwerp) and to a lesser extent Germany (Hamburg).
 Over the past few years, cocaine, transiting through Venezuela then via the French West Indies, has been entering the European continent through the port of Le Havre.
-There has also been a major increase in air trafficking by mules between Guiana and mainland France.
+There has also been a major increase in air trafficking by “mules” between Guiana and mainland France.

 Key drug supply reduction activities

 To guarantee the application of harm reduction measures, two main ways of preventing the spread of infectious diseases have been implemented in prison settings since 1996.
-First, inmates receiving opioid substitution treatment must not only be able to continue their treatment in prison, but should also be able to initiate treatment if they wish.
+Firstly, inmates have to be able to not only continue their opioid substitution treatment (OST) that was prescribed to them before they were imprisoned but to also start such a treatment if they so desire.
 In addition to substitution, prison establishments offer prevention and decontamination tools for fighting against HIV and hepatitis’s.

 Since 2009, different laws have proposed to step up harm reduction measures in prison.
 The main lines of improvement concern the increased scope and role of the reference CSAPA, routine implementation of screening tests, and widespread access to all existing harm reduction measures, including needle and syringe exchange programmes.
 These objectives are reasserted in the 2016 health reform law.